 — 16th Annual Oktoberfest @ North by Northwest (Stonelake)

 Saturday, October 28 & 29, starting at 11 a.m.

 Not only can you plan on food such as bratwurst, sauerkraut, pretzels, and Bavarian cobblers, NXNW also will brew a special Oktoberfest beer to complement the feast.
 You’ll enjoy plenty of live music both days, and there will be fun for the kids, including: bounce houses, face painting, balloons, a dog costume contest and more.
 There is a suggested donation entry fee of $2 to go towards local charities.

 While this isn’t exactly an Oktoberfest celebration, it’s a true German festival worth marking your calendar for.
 Take the family for good food, music, dancing, carnival rides and games, beer, special events and the finest in Alpine and Bavarian Style entertainment.
-Tickets are $8 through Thursday, November 3 if you purchase them online here or $10 at the gate.
-Kids 12 & under have free admission.
+Tickets on sale soon.